 Spelling practice is an important component of any literacy program.
 I use word work as part of my middle school intervention classes.
 Sorting words, speed sorts, using words in context, writing fluency, and deeper analysis of a new word are all part of spelling practice activities.

 I also use speed sorts in my classes around the third day of studying a word list.
 Students use an online stop watch and time themselves for baseline data.
 Then, they record that time.
 Students face the challenge of beating their own time.
 They sort the words again and record their new time.
-The students see improvement in their time right before their very eyes!
+The students see improvement in their speed sort right before their very eyes!

 Writing Sorts and Spelling Pyramids